hyva-themes/magento2-hyva-admin/readme.md

 ## next steps (a.k. todo)

+* qualify navigation URLs with the grid name for multiple grids on one page
+* sorting and paging with array source type
 * filtering
 * collection source type
+* ajax paging
 * caching the merge result in the grid config reader
-* ajax paging
 * query source type
-* support inline grid editing (probably)
+* inline grid editing
 * form page support